ehmicky/merge-error-cause/README.md

     error.name === 'UserError' ||
     (error.cause && error.cause.name === 'UserError')
   ) {
-    // So does checking for error type
+    // So does checking for error class
   }
 }
 ```